What’s the Difference Between Sausage, Bratwursts and Kielbasa?

 What Is Bratwurst?

-A bratwurst is a fresh link sausage characterized by its many different spices and seasonings.
+Bratwurst is a type of sausage characterized by its many different spices and seasonings.
 Nutmeg, ginger, caraway and sage, to name a few, to lend their flavors to these iterations of bratwurst.
+While you may find sausages often have a synthetic casing, bratwursts usually come in a natural casing made from animal intestines.
 Often referred to as “brats,” bratwurst has a long and enduring history as a favorite sausage for backyard gatherings and football tailgates, grilled to perfection.

 While brats comprise mainly of pork, you can also make them with beef or veal as well as various combinations of the meats.
 In addition to being grilled, brats are also prepared by steaming, broiling or cooking in some other capacity.